 - developing communications, marketing and social media strategies

 One-year fellows work from mid-August to mid-May, providing 25 hours per week of service to their organizations over the course of the Fellowship.
 Two-year fellows provide 10 hours per week of service to their organizations over the course of the Fellowship.
 All fellowships begin in mid-August.

 - An on-campus orientation for site supervisors, and mid-year and end-of-year networking and support meetings.

 - A fellowship instructor who will meet regularly with the fellow and the site supervisor.

 - A handbook that provides important information to fellows and site supervisors.

 - On-campus speakers and other opportunities for reciprocity and exchange.

-- Course vouchers - one each semester for site supervisors.
-Course vouchers are valid for up to two years and may be used toward any available graduate course in the School of Education & Social Policy, and are transferable.
+- Course vouchers - one per semester for site supervisors (one-year site), or one per year (two-year site).
+Course vouchers are valid for up to two years and may be used toward any available graduate course in the Winston School of Education & Social Policy, and are transferable.